When Should My Baby First See the Dentist?

 "They're just baby teeth — they'll fall out anyway."
 We hear this often, but baby teeth serve critical functions:

-- Speech development — front teeth are essential for learning to speak clearly
+- Speech development — front teeth are essential for learning to speak clearly; the sounds "th," "f," "v," and "s" all require the tongue to contact or approach the front teeth

-- Nutrition — children need healthy teeth to chew a balanced diet
+- Nutrition — children need healthy teeth to chew a balanced diet; untreated cavities cause pain that leads to picky eating and nutritional gaps

-- Self-confidence — a healthy smile matters even for young children
+- Self-confidence — a healthy smile matters even for young children; kids with visible decay are more likely to be teased by peers

 Choosing the Right Dentist for Your Baby